couchbase/couchbase-spark-connector/README.md

 General:

-- migrate the whole thing to sbt (build to 2.10 and 2.11, generate scaladoc,...)
 - add docs on how to set up stub projects
 - add docs on some simple samples to run with the `beer-sample` bucket